 - Men cite exercise/physical exertion as a top cause of a migraine attack.
 (That gender differential could be because men don’t have one of womens’ top causes to compete with: menstrual cycling).

-Men have migraine, too, and if you’re one of them, experts urge you to leave behind any cultural attitudes that may be keeping you from the care and treatment you need.
+Men have migraine, too.
+If you’re one of them, experts urge you to leave behind any cultural attitudes that are keeping you from the care and treatment you need.
 If you feel isolated, try searching for a support group or advocacy program in your area, such as the Coalition for Headache and Migraine Patients (CHAMP).